 Statement in Relation to the Shareholder Rights Directive II

-PIMCO Deutschland GmbH (the “Company”) is authorised and regulated by the Bundesanstalt für Finanzdienstleistungsaufsicht (“BaFin”).
+PIMCO Europe GmbH (the “Company”) is authorised and regulated by the Bundesanstalt für Finanzdienstleistungsaufsicht (“BaFin”).
 The Company is required to comply with applicable German rules, including those transposing aspects of Article 3g of the Shareholder Rights Directive (SRD II) ((EU) 2017/828) (the “Article 3g Requirements”).

 General Approach to Engagement

 The PIMCO Group seeks to enrich and preserve client assets by providing high quality investment management services to its clients.
 The PIMCO Group’s engagement with issuers on behalf of its clients facilitates the responsible allocation and management of capital consistent with its clients’ investment objectives.
 Engagement activities may include, amongst other things, monitoring companies, assets and service providers, engaging companies and holding them to account on material issues and co-operating with other stakeholders.
 As an investment advisor of predominantly fixed income based products, the PIMCO Group typically engages with companies on behalf of clients that are bondholders.